Air Midwest Flight 5481: Departure and crash

 Immediately after becoming airborne, Flight 5481's nose began to rapidly pitch up.
 By the time it reached an altitude of 90 ft above ground level, the plane's nose had pitched up 20°.
 Despite both pilots trying forcefully to push the nose down, the plane continued to pitch nose-up, reaching a maximum of 54° of pitch.
 The aircraft's stall-warning horn sounded, and the pilots declared an emergency to air traffic controllers.
 After climbing to an altitude of 1,150 ft, the plane stalled, abruptly pitching down into an uncontrollable descent.
 About 35 seconds after taking off, Flight 5481 crashed into an aircraft maintenance hangar and burst into flames.
-The 19 passengers and both pilots were killed.
+All 19 passengers and both crew members were killed.
 A US Airways mechanic on the ground was treated for smoke inhalation.
-No one else on the ground was hurt.
+No one else on the ground was injured.